 From nearly his conception, our son has kept us on our toes.
-Abnormal ultrasounds during pregnancy, a NICU stay after birth, eczema, colic, constipation, sleepless nights, and all of those new parent worries were things we dealt with early on.
+Abnormal ultrasounds, a NICU stay, eczema, colic, constipation, sleepless nights, and all of those new parent worries were dealt with early on.
 Despite all of this though, we still managed to have a precious healthy boy that was meeting all of his milestones and typically developing.
-In fact, at his 18-month checkup he was evaluated as being developmentally “right on track,” happy, engaging, pointing and even saying, “I love you.”
+In fact, at his 18-month checkup, he was evaluated as being developmentally “right on track,” happy, engaging, pointing and even saying, “I love you.”
 Shortly after this checkup, our world started to crumble and our faith was put to the test.

 I was devastated!
 Grieving the child we had lost and fearing the unknown – if we would ever get him back.
 Maybe it was because of my faith or fear, but I knew I had to act quickly.
 That fear of mine turned into determination and three days after the assessment, our family went gluten and casein (a protein found in dairy) free – cold turkey.
 Though extreme, it was the only way I knew how to help and I was determined to get our boy back.